openstack-archive/refstack-client/README.rst

       After the first ``--``, all other subsequent arguments will be passed to tempest run as is.
 This is mainly used for quick verification of the target test cases. (e.g. ``-- --regex tempest.api.identity.v2.test_token``)
+   g.
+If you have provisioned multiple user/project accounts you can run parallel
+      test execution by enabling the ``--parallel`` flag.

    Use ``refstack-client test --help`` for the full list of arguments.